Mastercard-Gateway/ink-android/README.md

 Troubleshooting
 ---------------

-If things don't look quite right (not all touch screens are created equal), then there is a debug mode that is helpful in diagnosing problems.
-The sample app includes a toggle for this mode which draws the data points and their respective control points.
+If things don't look quite right (not all touch screens are created equal), then there is a debug flag that is helpful in diagnosing problems.
+The sample app includes a toggle for this flag which draws the data points and their respective control points.

-For troubleshooting inquiries, please include device information and a screenshot of the problem with debug mode enabled, if relevant.
+For troubleshooting inquiries, please include device information and a screenshot of the problem with the debug flag on, if relevant.

 Enjoy!